 One of the challenges that surrounds STEM is that many parents aren’t aware of what it represents or what pathways it opens up for their children.
 Fortunately, just one Google search around STEM will throw up a virtual smorgasbord of ideas, careers, educational opportunities and insights.
 It will also highlight one hugely important point – there is no time like the present to make STEM a part of your child’s life.

 Young Engineers has developed programmes across numerous age groups that are designed to ignite curiosity, excitement and innovation in your child, specifically within the field of engineering.
-Using LEGO® and theory lessons, we give them the opportunity to create machines, find solutions to challenging problems and immerse themselves in STEM from the start.
+Using building blocks and theory lessons, we give them the opportunity to create machines, find solutions to challenging problems and immerse themselves in STEM from the start.
 Every part of our programme has been designed to kickstart STEM in your young engineer and give them the tools they need to succeed.
-We’ll be here in 2018, teaching STEM to children – join us in making 2018 the year of STEM for your kids.
+We’ll be here in 2020, teaching STEM to children – join us in making 2020 the year of STEM for your kids.